rpm-software-management/rpm/docs/manual/about.md

 ---
 # About this manual

-This is the Refence Manual for the RPM Package Manager.
+This is the Reference Manual for the RPM Package Manager.
 Unfortunately it is still incomplete.
 Recently added features are described with decent detail but more basic properties are only being added step by step.